corda/corda-docs-portal/content/en/platform/corda/4.10/community/corda-configuration-fields.md

   * If set to `true`, this parameter will cause baggage to be copied to tags when generating spans.
 Baggage are fields which can be passed around with the invocation of OpenTelemetry.
   * *Default:* false
 * `simpleLogTelemetryEnabled`
   * Enables an alternative form of telemetry.
-If this field is set to `true`, log lines are written to logs when a flow or significant operation is started, or ended.
+If this field is set to `true`, log lines are written to logs when a flow or significant operation is started or ended.
 The log line specifies a trace ID, which allows flows to be matched up across nodes.
   * *Default:* false
 * Example configuration: